apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 The idea is to create a challenge for one of the return lines.
 The first things to do is to select the code file and board state you created in the previous step.

 For this challenge, we will be using the `return true;` line.
 As such, fill the form with the following information:
-- Challenge Title: "Challenge 0.0: A Simple Move" **[NOTE, IF THERE IS ALREADY A CHALLENGE 0.0, USE 0.1, AND SO ON - NEW CODE FILES WILL BE LISTED AT THE BOTTOM!]**
+- Challenge Title: "Challenge 0.0: A Simple Move" **[IF THERE IS ALREADY A CHALLENGE 0.0, USE 0.1, AND SO ON - NEW CODE FILES WILL BE LISTED AT THE BOTTOM!]**
 - Objective: "Statement coverage of line 6."
 - Coverage Type: "Statement"
 - Difficulty: "Very Easy"